Borrow a book

 What can be borrowed?

 The initial loan period is four weeks.
-This may be extended two times, for a maximum loan of three consecutive months.
+This may be extended five times, for a maximum loan of six consecutive months.
+The total amount of books that can be borrowed is 10.

 Items on loan must be returned, or the loan renewed, on or before the due date.